ydb-platform/ann-benchmarks/README.md

 If you run with `--batch` option, benchmark will use `config_batch.yml`, otherwise `config.yml`.

+By default table `items` is used.
+To overwrite it, please use `ANN_TABLE` env variable.

 # Prebuild datasets

 Building 100M wikipedia dataset requires 900 GiB of RAM.
 Thus, some prebuild datasets can be located [here](https://storage.yandexcloud.net/ann-data).
 Just download datasets to the data subfolder.